jackchoumine/ol-geom-editor/README.md

 > `completeEdit()` -- complete edit

-All features will reset original status.
+All style of features will reset original status.

 ## events